parasat00/Certification-prep/LPIC1.md

-sed -n /[word]/p [file]            # Lists only the lines containing the word (-n means dont print unless; p - print) sed /[word]/d [file]               # Lists every line not containing word (d--delete)
+sed -n /[word]/p [file]            # Lists only the lines containing the word (-n means dont print unless; p - print) sed /[word]/d [file]               # Lists every line not containing word (d--delete) sed -r ...                         # Enables to use extended regular expressions(-r) sed 's/[word]/[some command]/e'... # e at the end of the expression tells sed to replace matches with the output of command
 ```